Syoongy/obsidian-notes/CS302/DevOps Culture.md

 - The main focus is to eliminate waste during the project process
 - This resulted in Kanban to visualise work in progress

 Through Agile and Lean, we managed to shift away from the linearity of waterfall.
 However, teams still worked in their own silos.
-This results in a blame ame culture where different teams meet only their own KPIs.
+This results in a blame culture where different teams meet only their own KPIs.

 # Deployment Hell
 A typical scenario would have a large complex organisation, coupled monoliths, scarce integration testing and many approval processes